carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 each of these HTML files by opening them in a web browser.
 However, these files are currently sitting on our remote AWS instance, where our local computer can't see them.
-Since we are only logging into the AWS instance via the command line our remote computer it doesn't have any web browser setup to display these files either.
-So, the easiest way to look at these webpage summary reports is to transfer them to our local computers (i.e. your laptop).
+Since we are only logging into the AWS instance via the command line on our remote computer, it doesn't have any web browser setup to display these files either.
+So, the easiest way to look at these webpage summary reports is to transfer them to our local computers (i.e., your laptop).
-To copy a file from a remote server to our own machines, we will use `scp`, which we learned yesterday in the Introduction to the Command Line lesson.
+To copy a file from a remote server to our machines, we will use `scp`, which we learned yesterday in the Introduction to the Command Line lesson.

-First, open a new terminal in you local computer, we will make a new directory on our computer to store the HTML files we're transferring.
+First, open a new terminal on your local computer.
+We will make a new directory on our computer to store the HTML files we're transferring.
 Let's put it on our desktop for now.
-Open a new tab in your terminal program (you can use the pull down menu at the top of your screen or the Cmd+t keyboard shortcut) and type:
+Open a new tab in your terminal program (you can use the pull-down menu at the top of your screen or the Cmd+t keyboard shortcut) and type:

 ~~~